 Summer tomatoes don’t need much dressing up, but we’ll never say no to goat cheese and fresh basil.

-This quick and zesty recipe is perfect paired with warm pita for dipping — or spread it on a sandwich.
+This quick and zesty recipe is perfectly paired with warm pita for dipping — or spread it on a sandwich.

 A great option for your next block party.print it